High Energy Physics

 Department

 High Energy Physics (HEP) performs exciting, cutting-edge theoretical and experimental research in Quantum Fields, Particles and Gravity.
-The scientific aim of the department is to uncover the ultimate building blocks of matter, space, and time and the fundamental laws governing their interaction at extremely high energies and short distances, beyond currently established theories.
+The scientific aim of the department is to understand the ultimate building blocks of matter, space, and time and the fundamental laws governing their interaction at extremely high energies and short distances, beyond currently established theories.

 The High Energy Physics department is part of the Institute for Mathematics, Astrophysics and Particle Physics (IMAPP).